05/07/2024

 Multi-cavity moulds contain multiple cavities that can produce several identical units at the same time.
 This significantly increases manufacturing efficiency and reduces production time, making it a great choice for mass production where high volumes of the same part are needed.
 While the initial cost is high to create the mould, there is great long-term saving from producing more parts at one time.

-Many industries rely on multi-cavity moulds, including automotive and electronics ensuring their high demand is met with great precision.
+Many industries rely on multi-cavity moulds, including parts for automotive and electronics ensuring their high demand is met with great precision.

 Family moulds